Martinelli proves Arsenal transfer strategy should focus on scouting not super agents | Goal.com

 Since Arsene Wenger left Arsenal, Joorabchian has become more and more of an influence at the Emirates Stadium.
 He is friendly with head of football Raul Sanllehi and has a close working relationship with technical director Edu.

-The 48-year-old, who was born in Tehran, has become a regular presence in the directors box on a matchday and is clearly now having a major say in the way the club conducts its transfer business with another of his clients, David Luiz, arriving from Chelsea in the summer.
+The 48-year-old, who was born in Tehran, has become a regular presence in the directors' box on a matchday and is clearly now having a major say in the way the club conduct their transfer business, with another of his clients, David Luiz, arriving from Chelsea in the summer.

 And now, if Joorabchian gets his way, Kurzawa will follow Luiz to north London either this month or at the end of the season when he is available on a free transfer.